cmarvaz/cmarvaz.github.io/_pages/cv.md

 * Referee for the journals Astronomy & Astrophysics and Monthly Notices of the Royal Astronomical Society.
 * Technical reviewer of DECam observing proposals.
-* Session Chair in the meeting *DECam Community Science Workshop 2018: Science Highlights, Coming Opportunities, LSST Synergies* held in Tucson (Arizona) in 21-22 May 2018.
+* Session Chair of the conference *DECam Community Science Workshop 2018: Science Highlights, Coming Opportunities, LSST Synergies* held in Tucson (Arizona) in 21-22 May 2018.

 Mentoring